Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 - server's rules are text, not data
 - difficult to coordinate *data* between instances
 - distributing trust is _hard_
-## Coordination between an admin and automated tooling
-- stuff in use: auto-image-classification tooling; discord bots
-- problems/challenges; pulling from fedi-block; incremental capabilities
-- examples of benefits; offsetting human costs

 # Obstacles
 ## Product Values